Ronnie Spector, ’60s icon who sang ‘Be My Baby,’ dies at 78 - NewsBreak

 Spector, born Veronica Bennett, and her multiracial bandmates grew up in the Washington Heights area of Manhattan.
 They began singing and dancing in clubs as Ronnie and the Relatives, becoming noteworthy for their liberal use of eyeliner and mascara.

 The group’s debut album, “Presenting the Fabulous Ronettes Featuring Veronica,” was released in 1964.
-Five of its 12 tracks had made it to the U.S. Billboard charts.Not-guilty plea entered for teen in Michigan school shooting
+Five of its 12 tracks had made it to the U.S. Billboard charts.Autopsy finds no drug use, foul play in Bob Saget’s death; 911 audio released

 After touring Germany in 1967, the Ronettes broke up.
 Spector married Ronnie in 1968, then she said he kept her locked in their Beverly Hills mansion.
 Her 1990 autobiography “Be My Baby: How I Survived Mascara, Miniskirts And Madness” tells an unhappy story of abuse.
 The couple divorced in 1974.
-Phil Spector was sent to prison in 2009 for the murder of actress Lana Clarkson and died in 2020.
+Phil Spector was sent to prison in 2009 for the murder of actress Lana Clarkson and died in 2021.Without stars or telecast, Golden Globes carry on with social media

 Ronnie Spector’s influence was felt far and wide.
 Brian Wilson became obsessed with “Be My Baby” and Billy Joel wrote “Say Goodbye to Hollywood” in Spector’s honor.
 Amy Winehouse frequently cited Spector as an idol.

 Martin Scorsese used “Be My Baby” to open his 1973 film “Mean Streets” and the song appears in the title sequence of “Dirty Dancing” and the closing credits of “Baby Mama.”
-It also appeared on TV in “Moonlighting” and “The Wonder Years.”
+It also appeared on TV in “Moonlighting” and “The Wonder Years.”‘I am broken.’: Celebrities stunned by Bob Saget’s death

 In 2006, she released “Last of the Rock Stars,” her first album in 20 years and it featured appearances by the Raconteurs, Keith Richards, Patti Smith and the Raveonettes.
 In 2010 she released a doo-wop Christmas EP called “Ronnie Spector’s Best Christmas Ever” and in 2016 released “English Heart,” her covers of songs from Britain in the ’60s.